 St Augustine of Hippo

-8. Traveling – it leaves you speechless, then turns you into a storyteller
+8. Travelling – it leaves you speechless, then turns you into a storyteller

 Jaime Lyn Beatty

 9. Jobs fill your pockets, but adventures fill your soul

 Is this the ultimate quote to describe the urge to travel that drives digital and global nomads to roam the planet?
 A “safe” job is not everyone’s idea of a fulfilled life and it’s becoming an increasingly popular lifestyle choice.